OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-23.md

 ## 2 Kings 23:31

 Jehoahaz was twenty-three years old when he became king,
-and he reigned three months in Jerusalem.
+and he reigned for three months in Jerusalem.
-And his mother’s name was Hamutal the daughter of Jeremiah of Libnah.
+His mother’s name was Hamutal, the daughter of Jeremiah of Libnah.

 ## 2 Kings 23:32